Poyo-SSB/tetrio-bot-docs/Messages/server_authorize.md

                     * (string) `username`: The username of the user.
                     * (number) `avatar_revision`: The revision of the avatar.
                 * (object) `to`: Exactly the same with from, except for the user who recieved the relationship.
                 * (string) `type`: The type of the relationship.
-Ex. "friend" or "block".
+Ex. "friend", "pending", or "block".
 There might be some other types.
                 * (number) `unread`: Unread messages?
                 * (string) `updated`: When the relationship was established?
 (This is an ISO-8601 time string)